manlikeclaro/django-drf-project/README.md

 Authorization: Token your_token_here
 ```

-To obtain a token, you can use the following endpoint:
+To manage authentication, you can use the following endpoints:

+- `POST /accounts/register/`: Register a new user by providing valid credentials (username, password, email).
 - `POST /accounts/login/`: Obtain a token by providing valid credentials (username and password).
+- `POST /accounts/logout/`: Logout by invalidating the current token.